furaiev/amazon-cognito-identity-dart-2/README.md

   String sessionToken;
   int maxFileSize;

+  Policy(
+    this.key,
+    this.bucket,
+    this.datetime,
+    this.expiration,
-  Policy(this.key, this.bucket, this.datetime, this.expiration, this.credential,
+    this.credential,
+    this.maxFileSize,
-      this.maxFileSize, this.sessionToken,
+    this.sessionToken,
-      {this.region = 'us-east-1'});
+    {this.region = 'us-east-1'},
+   );

   factory Policy.fromS3PresignedPost(
     String key,